vbuterin/blog/posts/futures3.md

 </center><br>

-There are various versions of this, including “proposer-builder separation” (PBS) and “attester-proposer separation” (APS).
-The difference between these has to do with fine-grained details around which responsibilities go to which of the two actors: roughly, in PBS validators still propose blocks, but receive the payload from builders, and in APS the entire slot becomes the builder’s responsibility.
-Recently, APS is preferred over PBS, because it further reduces incentives for proposers to colocate with builders.
+There are various versions of this, including “[proposer-builder separation](https://ethereum.org/en/roadmap/pbs/)” (PBS) and “attester-proposer separation” (APS).
+The difference between these has to do with fine-grained details around which responsibilities go to which of the two actors: roughly, in PBS, validators still propose blocks, but receive the payload from builders, and in APS, the entire slot becomes the builder’s responsibility.
+Recently, APS is preferred over PBS, because it further reduces incentives for proposers to co-locate with builders.
 Note that APS would only apply to _execution blocks_, which contain transactions; _consensus blocks_, which contain proof-of-stake-related data such as attestations, would still be randomly assigned to validators.

 This separation of powers helps keep validators decentralized, but it has one important cost: the actors that are doing the “specialized” tasks can easily become _very_ centralized.
 Here’s Ethereum block building today: